-AdventureSmith Specialist Taylor Cranney writes this Alaska cruise review of her time aboard the 90-guest S.S.
-Legacy on the Alaska’s Glaciers & Whales itinerary.
+AdventureSmith Specialist Taylor Cranney writes this Alaska small ship cruise review of her time aboard the 90-guest S.S.
+Legacy (now the 86-guest Wilderness Legacy).
 Learn why traveling early season in May was a win, with less crowds and lots of glaciers.

 I had the opportunity to see Alaska differently—to see its coastal waters and rugged beauty, akin to how original coastal tribes would have seen it.

 I had traveled to Alaska before.
 I had driven past grizzled peaks, snaking rivers and the low-lying tundra.
 Magnificent.
 Wild.
 Remote.
 Now, this time, I had the opportunity to see it differently—to see its coastal waters and rugged beauty, akin to how original coastal tribes would have seen it.
 And let me tell you, the experience was everything I hoped it would be.
 I was able to combine the creature comforts of a first-class hotel, unpack my bags only once, settle in over a glass of fine wine and begin the journey into the remote corners of the Inside Passage.
 The S.S.
 Legacy, a delightful vessel, performed exquisitely as my floating basecamp over the next 8 days.
 Unique history, heart-warming culture, unabated knowledge and exhilarating adventure are just a few key points of what I experienced on my voyage.